-Objectives: A qualified clinical solution improves pre-selective probabilities as who may successfully use an Oral Appliance (OA) for Obstructive Sleep Apnea (OSA) for upright-awake oro-pharyngeal airway axial cross-sectional improvement.
-A discrete value method was constructed measuring morphologic typology CBCT elements for OA use.
+Objectives: A qualified clinical solution improves preselective probabilities regarding who may successfully use an oral appliance (OA) for obstructive sleep apnea (OSA) for upright-awake oropharyngeal airway axial cross-sectional improvement.
+A discrete value method was constructed, measuring morphologic typology cone-beam computed tomography elements for OA use.

-Materials and Methods: Subjects (n=20) diagnosed with OSA, and prescribed OAs were randomly selected for upright wakefulness airway imagery based on limited availability of imaging with and without an OA placement.
-Cross-sectional axial airway areas were calculated and divided into "good" and "poor" responders (≥16% or <16% respectively) for airway change.
-An Oral Appliance Evaluation Index (OAEI), using discrete scoring methods based upon morphologic typology was constructed evaluating the effectiveness of OA usage for upright awake minimal axial airway dimension improvement, providing a predictive model for anatomic responder type.
+Materials and Methods: Patients (n=20) in whom OSA was diagnosed and for whom OAs were prescribed were randomly selected for upright wakefulness airway imagery based on limited availability of imaging with and without OA placement.
+Cross-sectional axial airway areas were calculated and divided into "good" and "poor" responders (\geq 16% or <16%, respectively) for airway change.
+An OA evaluation index, using discrete scoring methods based on morphologic typology, was constructed to evaluate the effectiveness of OA usage for upright awake minimal axial airway dimension improvement, providing a predictive model for anatomic responder type.

-Results: Using OAEI, "good" and "poor" responders for upright awake axial airway area increase was predicted at a 70% accuracy (p=.02) from derived 2-D CBCT cephalometric values without the inclusion of the middle pharyngeal muscle vector change and 75.5% (p=.05) when middle pharyngeal measures were included.
+Results: Using the oral appliance efficacy index, "good" and "poor" responders for upright awake axial airway area increase was predicted at a 70% accuracy (P=.02) from derived two-dimensional cone-beam computed tomography cephalometric values without the inclusion of the middle pharyngeal muscle vector change and 75.5% (P=.05) when middle pharyngeal measures were included.

 Conclusion: Discrete scoring using cephalometric measures and middle pharyngeal muscle vector length change predicted OA palliative pharyngeal airway change.
-A 75.5% predictability for upright awake OSA subjects achieving a minimal cross-sectional axial airway area increase greater than or equal to 16% using an OA device was found for a calculated 77.5% increase of airway flow.
+A 75.5% predictability for upright awake patients with OSA achieving a minimal cross-sectional axial airway area increase greater than or equal to 16% using an OA device was found, for a calculated 77.5% increase of airway flow.